coronel08/my-notes/notes/docs/aws.md

     -   ENI(Elastic Network Interface) allows it to interact with VPC
     -   Deploying lambda function in a private subnet with NAT Gateway/Instance gives it internet access.
 Can also use VPC endpoints to privately access AWS Services without a NAT
         ![](https://media.datacumulus.com/aws-dva-pt/assets/pt3-q39-i1.jpg)

 ---

-## Global Infastracture

-Regions are geographically isolated areas and are made up of smaller availability zones/ data centers, Elastic Load Balancing automatically distributes your incoming traffic across multiple targets, such as EC2 instances, containers, and IP addresses, in one or more Availability Zones.
-It monitors the health of its registered targets, and routes traffic only to the healthy targets.
-Elastic Load Balancing scales your load balancer as your incoming traffic changes over time.
-It can automatically scale to the vast majority of workloads.

-Regions are picked based on the following:

--   Compliance or regulations
--   Proximity
--   Available Services - some services may not be availaable in your region yet
--   Pricing - varies by region due to operating costs

-Edge Locations
-Amazon Cloudfront is a Content Delivery Network that caches content closer to customers.
-An Edge Location is a site that is used for CDN.

----